EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 Alembic versions the schema; a seed script fills predictable starter rows so dev and tests stay in sync.
 - `alembic init` scaffolds migrations driven by SQLModel metadata.
 - A tiny seed script demonstrates how to reuse the same session dependency outside FastAPI.
-- Even if you skip Alembic locally, document the steps for EX1.
+- Even if you skip Alembic locally, capture the steps for your repo (it becomes essential prep for EX3, and ambitious EX1 teams can treat it as a stretch goal).

 ## Part A – Theory Highlights
 1. **State diagram:** Request enters FastAPI → dependency `get_session()` opens DB session → repository issues SQLModel operations → session commits/rollbacks → response serialized via Pydantic.